Great patio furniture ideas will make your outdoor patio a space that’s chic, comfortable and functional, however it needs to be used.

 An outdoor chaise longue made for two can make a statement on a patio as part of your pool ideas, or elsewhere in the yard.

 A design like this has the symmetry that makes it a fabulous complement to a contemporary yard that features garden bar ideas, but it would work equally well in classic formal layouts.

 A wood frame has natural beauty and enduring style, but it also has the advantage of staying cool even when temperatures hit their peaks.

 16. Fall for hot color

-Patio furniture choices like armchairs, benches and tables in shades that pop work beautifully in bright sunlight.
+Patio furniture ideas like armchairs, benches and tables in shades that pop work beautifully in bright sunlight.
 Think sunny yellows, azure blues, rich oranges and so on.
 Continue the look with matching planters or pillows for hard furniture.

 17. Pick modern metal

 Patio furniture made from metal can be a contemporary choice.
-Metallic frames are less bulky than those made from other materials because of metal’s inherent strength resulting in a lighter look than that created by other options.
+Metallic frames are less bulky than those made from other materials, because of metal’s inherent strength resulting in a lighter look than that created by other options.

-Metal can also be shaped to create attractive lines for furniture like these super sleek chairs that will seat a big group around the table on the semi-shaded patio.
+Metal can also be shaped to create attractive lines for furniture, like these super sleek chairs that will seat a big group around the table on the semi-shaded patio.